LaurentLabine/fcc-reswebdes-technical-documentation-page/README.md

-# freeCodeCamp Responsive Web Design Projects - Build a Technical Documentation page
+# freeCodeCamp Responsive Web Design Projects - Project 4 - Build a Technical Documentation page

 I built this project as part of freeCodeCamp's curriculum to learn and practice Responsive Web Design.